 If you count on donors to keep your organization working towards its mission, you want a strategy that retains these donors and lets them know how thankful you are for their support.
 A thank-you for donation card or letter is so important after receiving a contribution.
 But how you craft this communication is just as important as sending it out!
 The right format and message will foster authentic relationships with a donor.

 Personalized, heartfelt messages in real handwriting will create an authentic connection with a donor.
 Consider the vibe of your organization and the tone of the other written materials you have.
 If appropriate, you can use a familiar tone in your donor thank-you cards.
-Even if you’re writing style is more formal, you shouldn’t shy away from genuine emotion.
+Even if your writing style is more formal, you shouldn’t shy away from genuine emotion.

 Personalization is key through every aspect of your thank you.
 Address the note specifically to the donor.
 You can use a first or last name as appropriate with your general tone and materials, but make sure you use a name and not a general opening like, “Dear donor.”
 That vague and impersonal start will go against the personal connection you want to create right from the start.
 On the other hand, a note in unique handwriting that addresses the particular person shows that you care about this specific relationship — not just about raking in as many donations as possible.

 If you feel like you need a good base letter to start from, we’ve created some fantastic donor thank-you letter examples that you can use as a starting point.

 Sending a thank you signed by a specific person instead of a generic sign-off from your organization emphasizes the importance of the donation.
 You don’t want your thank you note to look like a form letter, and a real signature, especially from someone high up in the organization like a director, shows that your organization takes donors seriously.
 A signed letter demonstrates that you’re placing a lot of importance on letting donors know you’re grateful.